 Threat Assessment Online Educational Program

 New online educational programs on school safety are available.
-These brief programs help students aged 12 and up and parents understand the threat assessment process to prevent violence.
+These brief programs help students and parents understand the threat assessment process to prevent violence.

-The programs were successfully field-tested in 2016-17; all groups demonstrated large gains in knowledge of threat assessment and improved willingness to report threats to school officials after completing the programs.
+The programs were successfully field-tested in 2016-2017.
+All groups demonstrated large gains in knowledge of threat assessment and improved willingness to report threats to school officials after completing the programs.

 This 15 minute program is a way to learn about the threat assessment process used in your school and how it can prevent violence.
 You will be asked to identify your school, but not yourself, when completing the program.

 The online educational programs can be accessed through the website: www.schoolthreatassessment.com.
-The LCPS access code for the Parent Online Program is pmfkqz and for the Student Online Program is sbthn9.
+The LCPS access code is:

 These programs help schools meet the requirement for threat assessment teams to “provide guidance to students, faculty and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, or school…” (Code of Virginia § 22.1-79.4)

 This project is being conducted by the Youth Violence Project of the Curry School of Education, University of Virginia, in collaboration with the Virginia Department of Criminal Justice Services and the Virginia Department of Education.
 It is supported by Grant #NIJ 2014-CK-BX-0004 awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 Dr. Dewey Cornell is the project’s principal investigator and Dr. Jennifer Maeng is the project director and can be contacted with questions at firstname.lastname@example.org.